Open Coupler: An Acoustic Calibration Device

 At A Glance

 Couplers and adapters are designed to be used with laboratory and working standard microphones which are generally cylindrical in shape and have a diameter of approximately 23.77 mm, 12.7 mm, or 6.35 mm.
 However, there are many situations in which a microphone does not fit a standard coupler.
-The use of a ruggedized environmental housing or housing with attractive acoustical properties can results in a shape that disturbs the fit to a coupler.
+The use of a ruggedized environmental housing or housing with attractive acoustical properties can result in a shape that disturbs the fit to a coupler.
 Furthermore, there are numerous microphones with dimensions other than that of standard microphones.
-For example, micro-electro-mechanical (MEMS) microphones are very small and widely used due to their size, performance, and cost.
-These and other consumer microphones have been increasingly used in measurement applications and the cost of such equipment is attractive, especially for studies entailing large-scale spatial sampling.
+For example, micro-electro-mechanical (MEMS) microphones are widely used due to their small size, performance, and cost.
+These and other consumer microphones have been increasingly used in measurement applications and studies, especially those entailing large-scale spatial sampling.
 Relative to standard microphones, consumer microphones are typically less robust to changing environmental conditions and require more frequent calibration.
 Alternative systems to accommodate the physical dimensions of a microphone are not uncommon and custom adapters can be machined for a particular coupler and microphone geometry with considerable effort.
 Alternatively, the free-field response of a microphone can be assessed with an anechoic chamber.
-However, anechoic chambers are expensive and the lower the frequency, the more difficult it is to create a sufficiently anechoic space.
-Calibration by an electrostatic actuator is only possible for microphones with an accessible metallized diaphragm.
+However, anechoic chambers are expensive and difficult to create for low frequencies.
+Furthermore, calibration by an electrostatic actuator is only possible for microphones with an accessible metallized diaphragm.